mediamonks/channels/packages/channels/README.md

     name,
 }));

-// create a Channels instance (extension and path are required) const channels = new Channels({
+// create a Channels instance, extension and path are required const channels = new Channels({
     soundsExtension: 'mp3',
     soundsPath: 'static/audio/',
     sounds: soundFiles, // not required, can be set later });

-// load all sound files
+// load files
 await channels.loadAllSounds();

 // play a sound